 If we try to compare, using official numbers, then we`ll find out that due to Ministry of Defense and General Staff of the Armed Forces of Ukraine on the total combat losses of Russia, from 24.02 to 19.12, approximately 99,230 persons were killed.
 Nevertheless, the US ambassador to UA, Steven Pifer, citing US General Mark Miley accurately referred to 100,000 causalities from Russia and the same number for Ukrainian Defense forces.
 If we agree with President`s Zelenski arguments that unites dead and wounded UA militaries, thus, including media analysis and expert opinion, we receive approximately 100,000 causalities among which the wounded should consist of more than four fifth than dead.
 A huge number of wounded is determined by Russia massive artillery strikes during the first 6 months of aggression.

-Unfortunately, due to political and mostly ideological reasons there was no unified source for casualties and other losses resulting from the Ukrania-Russia Federation war: “While international organizations provided concrete, triangulated data on civilian casualties and the Ukrainian government issued detailed statements about its reported military losses, statements from de facto officials have been patchy.
+Unfortunately, due to political and mostly ideological reasons there was no unified source for casualties and other losses resulting from the Ukraine-Russia Federation war: “While international organizations provided concrete, triangulated data on civilian casualties and the Ukrainian government issued detailed statements about its reported military losses, statements from de facto officials have been patchy.
 In many cases, investigators have sought to use social media posts or to gather more information through communications with private citizens”.
 With total casualties around 120,000 and average family size in 2.59, at least 310,000 UA citizens have lost direct family members dead or wounded.
 If we include more distant relatives, the number rises to millions.
 Almost every Ukrainian citizen has now felt the direct consequences of the war on their ordinary lives - economic, political and cultural.
 With every day that the war is progressing the questions as to what are they suffering for are accumulating.
 Moreover, there are many more victims beyond Ukraine.

 Good bye, yellow-brick road